 Illinois vital records really are a foundation of Illinois ancestors and family history research because they were typically recorded at or close to the time of the event, making the record more likely to be reliable.
 This web page includes links, details that will help you obtain copies from Illinois state and county vital records keepers.
 Vital records (births, deaths, marriages, and divorces) mark the milestones of our lives and are the foundation of family history research.

-Ordering Illinois Marriage and Divorce Certificates: The Division of Vital Records has Marriage and Divorce Indexes from January 1962 to present.
-Certified copies are not available from Division of Vital Records office.
+- Ordering Illinois Marriage and Divorce Certificates: The Division of Vital Records has Marriage and Divorce Indexes from January 1962 to present.
+Certified copies are not available from Division of Suhagra online.
 The fee is $5 for index verification.
 Certified copies of marriages are located with County Clerk in county where license was issued.
 Certified copies of divorces are located at the Clerk of Circuit Court in county where divorce was granted.
 The fee for the copy varies.

 How to Order Illinois Vital Records